truflation/quickstart/network.md

 Please contact developer chat for endpoints for additional networks

+***Values that are available through testnets include a random fuzz and should be used for testing only.***

 ### All networks
 - Job ID: e5b99e0a2f79402998187b11f37c56a6
 - Payment amount: 0.01 LINK = 10000000000000000